LeeHowes/CPP/paper_framework_sources/p2203_bulk_schedule.md

 In this design the work has a well-defined generic underlying mechanism for signalling, using a `set_value` call when all instances of `func` complete and when `func2` should run.
 As this `set_value` call is well-defined as an interface, we can mix and match algorithms and mix and match authors without problems.

-The way this differs from the nesting design is that it is up to `executor` to decide how `set_value` is called.
+The way this differs from the nesting design is that it is up to `executor` to decide how `set_value` is called:

-That means it may be fine to use the atomic-count last-worker-calls model.
+ * it may be fine to use the atomic-count last-worker-calls model.
-It may be that the runtime attaches a callback to the work that is run on some runtime-controlled thread, however.
+ * the runtime may wish to attach a callback to the work that is run on some runtime-controlled thread.
+ * if we have an underlying in-order queue or event DAG represention, of the sort that CUDA or OpenCL supports, we actually enqueue two tasks: one bulk task representing the set of `set_next` calls and one to call `set_value` to notify completion, potentially with a synchronization barrier in between if the model requires it.

 The `executor` is the right place to make that decision.
+Makign the decision anywhere else would be a pessimisation in generic code.

 As for the scalar case, we can also optimise away the `set_value` call when we know all these types and customise the algorithm, using the sequential queue underneath.
 For example, an OpenCL runtime might use events or an in-order queue to chain work on the same executor, and then use a host queue or an event callback to transition onto some other executor completely safely.